 But that isn’t why I’ve included it.
 A critical principle in becoming a great putter is to keep on top of your club face alignment.
-Poor aim at set-up means there is little point trying to perfect your putting stroke.
+Poor aim and alignment at set-up means there is little point trying to perfect your putting stroke.

 I really like the strong white line this putting mat has running down the centre, but also the two dotted angled lines that allow you some variability in aiming and putt direction.
 This is a great putting mat to keep your putting in top shape.

 There is no sunken hole, but this doesn’t bother me.
 I like to use a glass bottle slightly smaller than a golf hole as a target when putting indoors.
 There is a nice psychological advantage when you get back out and feel the hole looks big.